ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 * Replication lag
 * Connection timeouts

-Complete these steps to determine the cause of the issues:
+Complete the following steps to determine the cause of the issues:

 ### Step 1: Check resource utilization
 {: #troubleshooting-step1}